 James Connolly's Early Life

 Around the time he met his future wife, Lilly, he deserted the British army just as he was to be posted to India.
 By this time Connolly had become involved in the nascent Socialist movement in Scotland.
 Self-educating himself, he became a Marxist.
-One of his first recorded articles when still in Scotland, 'Party Politicians – Noble, Ignoble and Local' was published in the Labour Chronicle (Edinburgh), 1 December 1894
+One of his first recorded articles when still in Scotland, 'Party Politicians – Noble, Ignoble and Local' was published in the Labour Chronicle (Edinburgh), on 1 December 1894.

 James Connolly's Move To Ireland and Emigration to The USA